Sweet Potato Curry

 Fish sauce?
 It’s a fermented condiment, made from salted fish or shrimp.
 It adds a deep, savory, umami taste to foods and doens’t taste like fish.
 Soy sauce is often substituted for fish sauce, even though the flavors are very different.

-Up-close image of the Sweet Potato Curry in a bowl, over a bed of rice, ready to be eaten.
+The finished sweet potato curry recipe in a bowl, over a bed of rice, ready to be eaten.

-Sweet Potato Curry variations
+Can You Freeze Sweet Potato Curry

 FOLLOW ALONG!
 Subscribe to my newsletter and follow along on Facebook, Pinterest and Instagram for the latest updates, recipes and content.